7 - States

 ## Prerequisites

-This tutorial builds upon the previous tutorial where a Button component was created.
-If you haven't yet, you should read through the earlier tutorials to create a Button component.
+This tutorial builds upon the previous tutorials where a HealthBar component was created.
+If you haven't yet, you should read through the earlier tutorials to create a HealthBar component.

 ## Defining States

-First we'll define two new states.
+First we'll define a category and our three states.
 All components and screens have a **Default** state automatically.
 This Default state is *uncategorize&#x64;**,*** but all other states must be in a category.
 Therefore, we'll first add a new category:

 1. Right-click in the States tab